-Some of my services include Independent investigative Human Rights & Human Security Journalism, Consultancy, Field Investigations, Citizen Media & Civil Resistance training, Strategic Planning and Advocacy across Melanesia, Australia & the Pacific
+Some of my services include Independent investigative Human Rights & Human Security Journalism, OpSec Consultancy, Field Investigations, Citizen Media & Civil Resistance training, and Strategic Planning and Advocacy across Melanesia, Australia & the Pacific.

 If you need to know anything at all about me in the public domain, please just google me, and you should get a rough idea of what I get up to.